kavod/TvShowWatch-2/README.md

 * Watch download progression
 * Transfer completed downloads to your local storage
 * Notify you
-* Watch the next episode
+* Watch the next episode torrent

 ## Dependencies
 * **Python2.7**